vilmosmisota/Crypto-unity/README.md

 ## Skills developed/improved

-My most important takeaway from this project is connecting react with redux.
-Definitely learnt a lot.
+My most important takeaway from this project is connecting redux with react .
+I have definitely learnt a lot.